Call for Abstracts

-The Advanced Manufacturing Enterprise (AME) subpanel is requesting abstracts for presentations to be given at DMC 2023.
+The Advanced Manufacturing Enterprise (AME) subpanel is requesting abstracts for presentations to be given at DMC 2024.
 The abstract should not exceed 300 words and should explicitly identify the specific thrust area, best practice, or lesson learned that will be presented.
+Abstracts may also include a representative figure.
 Presentations should be no longer than 30 minutes including 5 minutes for speaker introduction and questions.
 Presentations on the following topics will be given preference:

 1. Model-Based Engineering for Defense Systems